• Skip to primary navigation

 Confidentiality is key for both clients and candidates.
 If you’re a candidate, will the recruiter not post your resume anywhere else without your express prior authorization?
 Are they adept at only screening candidates that are highly qualified to interview for a specific opening?
 Do they value the confidentiality of all parties involved?

-They are Responsive and Readily Available
+They Are Responsive and Readily Available

 When your firm’s hourly billable rate is hundreds of dollars, trying to reach a nonresponsive headhunter who doesn’t value your time lowers your bottom line.
 A good recruiter will be readily available when you need them, including weekends or evenings, and will use several communication methods to stay in touch.

-They have an “Off Limits” Policy
+They Have an “Off Limits” Policy

 Reputable search firms follow an “off limits” policy, which means they will not recruit from clients where they have active searches or recent placements.
 As a potential employer, will this off-limits policy affect your recruiting timetable?

-They a Full-service Recruiter
+They Are a Full-Service Recruiter

 A full-service recruiting firm will offer everything that you’re looking for, including a job description, sourcing and screening of candidates, interview coordination and preparation, negotiation assistance, and post-hiring integration of new hires.

-They have a Tested and Proven Process
+They Have a Tested and Proven Process

 Ask questions to understand the process.
 Make sure the recruiter understands the type of work you do and how this aligns with the type of job you’re seeking.
 Do they work with candidates with a similar skill set to yours?
 Do they work with employers that are looking to hire someone with your background and experience?
 Ask how their entire recruiting to placement process works, including points of contact, resume review and coordinating interviews.
 Does the recruiter provide a transparent roadmap for candidate delivery?

-They have Reasonable Fees, Policies and Guarantees
+They Have Reasonable Fees, Policies and Guarantees

 Many legal search firms will charge a different fee for placing attorneys as opposed to staff.
 Find out what the recruiter’s fees are, for how long the search firm guarantees the new hire, and what their replacement or refund policies are.

-They have a Great Reputation within the Market
+They Have a Great Reputation within the Market

 This may be the most important quality to look for when hiring a recruiter.
 Your career or firm’s reputation is too valuable to work with a recruiter that you’re not comfortable with.
 Investigate the search firm’s reputation by reading online reviews, their website and LinkedIn profile.
 Are there any client testimonials that might lead you to believe that the headhunter isn’t reputable?

-They have a Robust Candidate Portfolio
+They Have a Robust Candidate Portfolio

 Another area where a good legal search firm provides value is by presenting a vast portfolio of on-point candidates who are not currently in the job market.
 The ability to develop and maintain key relationships with highly qualified candidates in one of the main benefits of partnering with a search firm.
 Does the recruiter stay in touch with highly sought-after legal professionals that could fill anticipated openings at your firm or company?

-They have a High Level of Market Knowledge
+They Have a High Level of Market Knowledge

 Any recruiter worth hiring should stay constantly updated on hot practice areas, business news that impacts your industry, compensation, and the level of search that’s required.
 Does the recruiting firm in question have a strong working knowledge of your search market?
 Are they located in the same city or state in which you want to work or hire?
 A good recruiter should be knowledgeable about their market and be able to share that information with you, like what the going rate (aka compensation) is for a job and for someone with your skillset and experience, advice regarding your resume, and interview preparation.